brandttru/Focus-Bear-Onboarding/1. Learn about Focus Bear and set your goals/competitive_landscape.md

 Focus bear aims to be more flexibile in its features.
 Other apps seem to focus on a few key features.
 For example, Cold Turkey is focused on website blocking, Tiimo focuses on being a schedule planner.

 Another advantage Focus Bear has it its pricing model.
 Focus Bear uses a subscription model for more advanced features but can still be used without payment.
-Cold Turkey, however, requires a one time payment that has made people demand a free alternative.
+I tried out Cold Turkey and set up website blocking.
+Although it was effective at its purpose, I noticed it requires a one-time purchase for full access.
+Depending on how much use a user can get out of paying for it, then Cold Turkey would be the better app.
+But I feel Focus Bear has more useful features even at the free level.

 Focus Bear prioritises neurodivergent users, offering a nuanced details that make it more comfortable for a neurodivergent user to use.
 This includes providing users with different online asssessments such as autism and ADHD tests.
 ### If you were a user, why would you choose Focus Bear over competitors?